spdx/spdx-gradle-plugin/README.md

       document {
         name.set("my spdx document")
         namespace.set("https://my.org/spdx/<some UUID>")
-        creator.set("Person:Lucy Loosebazooka")
+        creator.set("Person:Goose Loosebazooka")

         // add a root spdx package on the document between the document and the
-        // root module of the configuration being analyzed rootPackage {
+        // root module of the configuration being analyzed, you probably don't need this
+        // but it's availalbe if you want to for some reason. rootPackage {
           // you must set all or none of these name.set("goose")